convince-project/smc_verifiable_plugins/docs/source/development.rst

         }
     };

-but one could, for example, configure a max. bound for the accumulated value, or add a configuration to always consider the absolute value, or more sophisticated things. depending on the application.
+but one could, for example, configure a max. bound for the accumulated value, or add a configuration to always consider the absolute value, or more sophisticated things, depending on the application.

 processReset
 ______________